Potential, Work, and Energy

 So I think everyone at least vaguely remembers from 106 or a 106-like class that if you multiply the potential at a particular point by a charge, that is the amount of work required to place that charge at that point.
 (And by the above discussion, we are assuming that the potential was calculated using infinity as a reference point, and that we are bringing the charge in from infinity.)

-or if you have a collection of charges then…
+\[W = q V\]or if you have a collection of charges then…

-\[W = \frac{1}{2}\int \rho V d\tau\]
+\[W = \frac{1}{2}\int \rho V d\tau\](Those two formula are in the “Andrea’s crash course for Chapter 2” document which I encourage you to use.)

 So let’s tackle this 1/2.
 (Page 92-93 of Griffiths)